What is IT Infrastructure?

 Rather than purchasing, configuring and maintaining the IT infrastructure needed to support a workload, a business can lease the required IT infrastructure from a cloud services provider on an on-demand, pay-as-you-go basis.Infrastructure-as-a-Service is enabling more companies to access more computing power at a lower price point than ever before.
 Some of the best-known cloud service providers that offer IaaS include Amazon Web Services, Microsoft Azure, Rackspace Open Cloud and Digital Ocean.

-IT Infrastructure and Cybersecurity
+What is IT Infrastructure and Cybersecurity?

 As organizations increase the number of applications that they deploy in cloud, it can become more difficult to manage and correlate security events on the network to effectively respond to incidents and identify security threats.
 Sumo Logic's offers a security analytics platform that pulls event logs from everywhere in your IT infrastructure and integrates them into a single dashboard, streamlining the process of monitoring your security posture and investigating potential threats.